clj-commons/manifold/doc/deferred.md

 Here we define a loop which takes messages one at a time from `stream`, and passes them into `f`.
 If `f` returns an unrealized value, the loop will pause until it's realized.
 To recur, we make sure the value returned from the final stage is `(manifold.deferred/recur & args)`, which will cause the loop to begin again from the top.

-While Manifold doesn't provide anything as general purpose as core.async's `go` macro, the combination of `loop` and `let-flow` can allow for the specification of highly intricate asynchronous workflows.

 ### Custom execution models

 Both deferreds and streams allow for custom execution models to be specified.
-To learn more, [go here](/docs/execution.md).
+To learn more, [go here](/doc/execution.md).